 Why is vocational education and training important?

-Vocational education and training (VET) provides learners with essential skills supporting their personal development, enhancing their employability and encouraging active citizenship.
+Vocational education and training (VET) provides learners with essential skills enhancing their employability, supporting their personal development and encouraging active citizenship.
 VET boosts enterprise performance, competitiveness, research and innovation.

 VET systems in Europe rely on a well-developed network of VET stakeholders.
 These networks are governed with the involvement of social partners, such as employers and trade unions, and in different bodies, for example chambers, committees and councils.